 Ruth Wakefield – 1903

 The American baker would become a legendary name in the world of baking.
 In 1937, she added semi-sweet chocolate to a chocolate cookie recipe instead of baker’s chocolate.
 The delicious result was the chocolate chip cookie!

 Art Bell – 1945

-Broadcaster and founder of the radio program Coast to Coast AM syndicated, Art Bell focused on the unusual, conspiracies and extraterrestrials.
-His program lives on with new hosts and new unexplained phenomenon.
+Broadcaster and founder of the radio program Coast to Coast AM syndicated, Art Bell focused on the unusual, conspiracies, and extraterrestrials.
+His program lives on with new hosts and new unexplained phenomena.